 If multiple tasks consume the same ingredient, the actual quantity for the ingredient will be the sum of quantities consumed with all tasks.

 When the task is finished, the quantity of materials consumed is recorded for the MO in the Katana MRP main site.
-Any comments left for ingredients is displayed as Notes for the ingredient on the MO.
+Any comments left for ingredients are displayed as Notes for the ingredient on the MO.

 What about Stock movements?

 It is important to understand how Stock movements work when Operators report the consumed quantities of ingredients from the Shop Floor App.

 Stock movements are recorded only when the MO is completed.
 Reported consumed ingredients quantities from the Shop Floor App are not immediately deducted from Stock in Katana.